williamtong/battery_lifetime/README.md

 - **RFM** builds deep trees that can overfit, but decorrelating multiple trees helps mitigate this.
 - **GBM** builds shallow trees sequentially, reducing residual errors but increasing computational time.
 - Despite GBM's reputation for superior performance, RFM performed better in our case due to the small dataset.

+### Metrics
+We listed three metrics in Table 1 for each model.
+We believe

 ## Shapley Values: Feature Importance
 Shapley values assess the contribution of each feature to the model’s predictions.
 They provide local, consistent explanations of model behavior.
 We computed Shapley values using the Python SHAP library.